S Corporation vs LLC Tax Savings: Real Examples by Income Level

 The difference is not the entity—it’s how the strategy is implemented.

-Learn how to set a reasonable S-Corp salary (this is what determines your savings
+Learn how to set a reasonable S-Corp salary—this is what ultimately determines your tax savings.

 If you’re in the $75,000 to $200,000+ range, this decision can impact your taxes this year—not just in the future.